devjanaprime/chi_serverSideInventory/readme.md

 Hard Mode:
 ==

 Add the following features:

 - clear appropriate input(s) on successful add
 - clear appropriate search input(s) on search completion
 - add search functionality for description
 - display "no matches" if empty array is returned for a search
-- "remove" button for each item
-- "remove" route for inventory controller
+- "remove" button for each item that makes use of a DELETE route on inventory controller
-- search functionality for both name and description